mcosovic/FactorGraph.jl/README.md

 belief propagation algorithms.

-Gaussian models can use scalar or vector variables, linear Gaussian factors, belief propagation in moment, canonical, and min-sum form, and weighted least-squares validation utilities.
+Gaussian models can use scalar or vector variables, linear Gaussian factors, belief propagation in moment, canonical, and min-sum form.

 Discrete finite-state models are represented with variables over finite state spaces and factor tables, with iterative sum-product inference for marginals